 MaineGeneral has released an implementation plan in response to a comprehensive community health needs assessment detailing how our health care organization will address identified health care needs in our communities.

-We encourage you to read the plan and contact us with questions.
+We encourage you to read the plan and contact us

 Questions about the report may be addressed to: